 Publishing credentials include two James Beard Book Award recipients and collaborations with John Wiley and Sons, Taunton, Crown Publishing, Chronicle Books, Ecco, Random House, Houghton Mifflin Harcourt, Ediciones Gamma (Latin America), Gastronómica de Mexico (Latin America), MNR Comunicaciones (Latin America) and others currently in progress.

 Her roster of clients comprises The White House, The New York Times, Williams Sonoma, Cooking Channel, Haagen Dazs, Kraft, Tequila Avion, Dole, Nestle, Macy’s, Target, Wal Mart, Alpina, Carulla, Gilt Groupe, Qreme and others.

 This cooking journey began at the Post Ranch Inn in Big Sur California and across the country to Prune in New York City, to the test kitchens of Saveur and Eating Well magazines.
 Now, Mariana is designing a collection of kitchen textiles and her signature aprons to further expand her personal brand.
 She is curating a line of kitchenwares soon to be launched in her native Colombia and in New York.

 Mariana is available for creative direction,professional hosting, recipe development, television appearances and of course food styling, both in English and Spanish.
-She is represented by Big Leo.

 She is a passionate admirer of film, is an avid art collector and firmly believes that shaved ice is a mere vehicle for sweetened condensed milk -one of her guilty pleasures.